themesberg/flowbite/content/getting-started/quickstart.md

 ### Include using CDN

-The quickest way to get started working with FlowBite is to simply include the CSS and JavaScript into your project via CDN.
+The quickest way to get started working with Flowbite is to include the CSS and JS into your project via CDN.

 Require the following minified stylesheet inside the `head` tag: